skywalker212/Local-Weather-/README.md

   - I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.
   - I can push a button to toggle between Fahrenheit and Celsius.

+You can checkout this project by clicking [here](https://local-weather-b20db.firebaseapp.com/)

 Peace